mariomka/vue-datetime/README.md

 ## Work in progress

-This is an alpha version, don't use in production.
+This is an alpha version, don't use yet in production.
 [More info](https://github.com/mariomka/vue-datetime/issues/28).

 ## Demo